 - Keep a notebook in the bedroom – when you wake up in the middle of the night and think “I must remember to do x”; write it down.
-Your brain will relax because you have made a note, and will stop trying to remember it.
+Your brain will relax because you have made a note and will stop trying to remember it.

 - If you can’t sleep (and it is ongoing) a certain amount of anxiety starts to creep in, which only aggravates the situation.
 If you are lying awake, do not get up and do something, lie in the dark with your eyes closed and focus on your breathing (deep and slow, as if you were actually sleeping), just be conscious that even if you are not sleeping your body is in a relaxed state and able to rest and repair itself to some extent which is better than nothing.
 Often just relaxing, breathing and staying in bed without the pressure of falling asleep actually helps you fall asleep again.
 If the situation is chronic please consult a doctor.

 - Start to manage your stress; find a way to decompress after a hard day (easier said than done, I know, but worth the effort).
-For me it has always been a hot bubble bath or playing with my pets.
+For me, it has always been a hot bubble bath or playing with my pets.
 It can be something simple that makes you feel happy and grateful.

 - Sleep, looking after your health and taking time to do something you enjoy is NOT a luxury or you being lazy.
 The old saying goes that you cannot pour from an empty cup.
 Self-care is important and must be a priority.
-Like the safety video in the airplane says, you need to put on your own oxygen mask first.
+Like the safety video in the aeroplane says, you need to put on your own oxygen mask first.

-- Start to view sleep as an important part of your day, stop the glorification of “busy” and sleep deprivation.
+- Start to view sleep as an essential part of your day, and stop the glorification of “busy” and sleep deprivation.
 Even if you are not busy your brain and body are involved in very complex functions to restore you to peak condition so do not neglect it!

-You have enhanced concentration and decision making ability; you have energy and can cope better with stress, change or unforeseen circumstances.
+You have enhanced concentration and decision-making ability; you have energy and can cope better with stress, change or unforeseen circumstances.
 You are more resistant to a whole host of illnesses because your immune system is functioning well.
-Generally you are better able to cope with the world and with other people because it improves your mood.
+Generally, you are better able to cope with the world and with other people because it improves your mood.

 so treat it as such and good night, sleep tight!